rtcharity/receipt_generator_app/README.md

 ```

 Define the required details for the admin account.
 Warning: anyone who can edit
 the source code of the website can create an admin account in this way.
-Hence
-admin accounts do not have direct access to donor details.

 Admin app (url: /admin) is where you can add new charities (e.g. RC Forward)
 or update their details (e.g. signature).
 Receipt Generator app (url: none yet)